linjian5477/linjian5477.github.io/_pages/about.md

   - /about.html
 ---

+Hello, I am 林剑锋.
 I am an associate professor at [Yau Mathematical Sciences Center (YMSC)](https://ymsc.tsinghua.edu.cn/) at Tsinghua University.

 My research interests include low-dimensional topology, gauge theory and Floer theory.
 In recent years, I have been studying smooth 4-manifolds, using tools from the Seiberg-Witten equations and configuration spaces.